History of copyright: Early British copyright law

 In England the printers, known as stationers, formed a collective organisation, known as the Stationers' Company.
-In the 16th century the Stationers' Company was given the power to require all lawfully printed books to be entered into its register.
+In the 16th century, the Stationers' Company was given the power to require all lawfully printed books to be entered into its register.
 Only members of the Stationers' Company could enter books into the register.
 This meant that the Stationers' Company achieved a dominant position over publishing in 17th-century England (no equivalent arrangement formed in Scotland and Ireland).

 The monopoly came to an end in 1695, when the English Parliament did not renew the Stationers' Company's power.

-In 1707 the parliaments of England and Scotland were united as a result of the Anglo-Scottish Union.
-The new parliament was able to change the laws in both countries and an important early piece of legislation was the Copyright Act of 1710, also known as the Statute of Anne, after Queen Anne.
+In 1707, the parliaments of England and Scotland were united as a result of the Anglo-Scottish Union.
+The new parliament was able to change the laws in both countries and an important early piece of legislation was the Copyright Act 1710, also known as the Statute of Anne, after Queen Anne.
 The act came into force in 1710 and was the first copyright statute.
 Its full title was "An Act for the Encouragement of Learning, by vesting the Copies of Printed Books in the Authors or purchasers of such Copies, during the Times therein mentioned".

 The enforcement of the Statute of Anne in April 1710 marked a historic moment in the development of copyright law.
 As the world's first copyright statute it granted publishers of a book legal protection of 14 years with the commencement of the statute.
 It also granted 21 years of protection for any book already in print.
 The Statute of Anne had a much broader social focus and remit than the monopoly granted to the Stationers' Company.
 The statute was concerned with the reading public, the continued production of useful literature, and the advancement and spread of education.
 The central plank of the statute is a social quid pro quo; to encourage "learned men to compose and write useful books" the statute guaranteed the finite right to print and reprint those works.
 It established a pragmatic bargain involving authors, the booksellers and the public.
 The Statute of Anne ended the old system whereby only literature that met the censorship standards administered by the booksellers could appear in print.
 The statute furthermore created a public domain for literature, as previously all literature belonged to the booksellers forever.